lawrennd/snippets/_information/includes/information-bottleneck.md

 $$
 the same Boltzmann form as week 4, now with a KL sufficient statistic.
 We do not run Blahut--Arimoto.
 The point is the pair: DPI is the no-go; the bottleneck is how you spend $I$.}

 \notes{Week 4 asked for the least-committal $p$ given moments.
 Here the constraint is a mutual information.
 Same Lagrange move, different constraint.
 Later in this session the bottleneck evaluates intelligence claims: a system that keeps only what is relevant for action is making an IB statement.
-In control language the same move is $\min I(S;R)$ subject to $H(Z)\le\epsilon$ --- build the smallest model that still regulates.
-Requisite variety and the Good Regulator remain named colour for that second-half reading; the information bottleneck itself is a theorem.}
+The second half first proves the Good Regulator existence claim $H(A\mid S)=0$ from concavity of entropy; only then may one offer the control gloss $\min I(S;A)$ subject to $H(Z)\le\epsilon$ as an IB-shaped reading --- a gloss after the theorem, not the theorem itself.
+Requisite variety and the Good Regulator remain named tools for LO13; the information bottleneck itself is the LO10 theorem.}
 \addreading{@Tishby:bottleneck99}{the method; optional}

 \endif